bigwoof91/api-cursor/README.md

 # api-cursor
-Microservice that collects cursor position
+Service that collects and stores cursor position